projetmbc-tools/for-dev/multimd/README.md

 Without the special `about.peuf` file
 -------------------------------------

 If you don't use the `about.peuf` file, the class `Builder` looks for all the `MD` files and then merges.
-The ordred used is the one givent by `natsorted` from the package `natsort`.
+The ordred used is the one given by `natsorted` from the package `natsort`.